-My husband calls me the Gladys Kravitz of our neighborhood.
-I’m always looking out the window and down the street.
-It’s important to be aware of your surroundings.
+I’m the Gladys Kravitz of our neighborhood–always looking out the window and down the street.

-One day as I was peering out the window, a car whipped around the corner, made a U-turn and parked right in front of our house.
-Out popped a chick with a bird’s nest of hair piled on her head, wearing pink bunny slippers and a black pleather jumpsuit. #nojoke
+One day as I was peering out the window, a black Honda Accord with matching black rims whipped around the corner, made a U-turn, and parked right in front of our house.
+Out popped a chick with a bird’s nest of red hair piled on her head, wearing pink bunny slippers and a black pleather jumpsuit.

-She had a cigarette dangling from her mouth and her iPhone hanging around her neck, playing rap tunes.
-I was mesmerized.
+She had a cigarette dangling from her mouth and her iPhone hanging around her neck, playing the latest from Lil Nas X. I was mesmerized.

-She grabbed a camera out of the back of her car and walked to the house across the street.
+She grabbed her camera out of the back of the car and walked to the house across the street.
 She yanked the “for sale” sign out of the yard (and placed it in the neighbor’s yard), set up a tripod, and started snapping away.

-As I watched her march around the yard in her fluffy bunny slippers, I thought, “now there’s an independent soul who is quite secure in their state of being.”
+As I watched her march around the yard in her fluffy bunny slippers, I thought, “now there’s an independent soul secure in their state of being.”

 She went into the house (I was disappointed the show was over), and I went back to work.